ericmjl/broad-research-fellows/01-research-statement.md

 ---
+title: Broad Fellows Research Statement
+author:
+- name: Eric J. Ma
   affiliation: MIT
 csl: pnas.csl
 header-includes:
 - \usepackage[nomarkers]{endfloat}
 ---
-# Broad Fellows Research Statement: Eric J. Ma

 **RESEARCH BACKGROUND:** My research background, which has included both experimental and computational components, has provided me with an excellent set of tools with which to tackle this problem.
 My experimental training was in synthetic biology, where I spearheaded the formation of the 2009 UBC iGEM team.
 We built an analog threshold sensor in *E. coli* (named the "Traffic Light Sensor")[^traffic], winning a Gold medal standing with the team in our first year of competing.
 My contributions included sourcing $6000 in student stipends, $500 in DNA synthesis sponsorship, and aiding in securing $10,000 from the UBC Teaching and Learning Enhancement Fund for the following competition year, and co-delivering our final presentation at the 2009 iGEM Jamboree.
 I also served as an advisor to the 2010 UBC and 2011 UCSF iGEM teams.